rramirez-dev/rramirez-dev/README.md

 # What am I working on

-- Coverted Traversy Media's Appwrite NextJS App called BookIT to Angular.
-I'm currently in the process of converting the App to iOS using SwiftUI
+- Participating in the [Appwrites Sites Hackathon 2025](https://sites-hackathon-2025.appwrite.network) from August 29, 2025 - September 12, 2025.
+To build and deploy a web app or site using Appwrite Sites
 - I am an active attendee at the [iOS Dev Happy Hour](https://www.iosdevhappyhour.com)
 - I'm building iOS Apps in UIKit and SwiftUI such as [GitHub Followers](https://github.com/rramirez-dev/GitHub-Followers), [Math Flash Cards](https://github.com/rramirez-dev/MathFlashCards), [Step Tracker](https://github.com/rramirez-dev/step-tracker)